grasmash/distro-guide/determine_a_feature_set.md

 * Can this feature be easily toggled on and off?
 * How flexible and configurable should this feature be?
 * Does this feature have security or performance consequences?

+The answers to these questions will determine prioritization, schedule, and ultimately which features are included.

 ### Example features